liatrio/terraform-caf-azure/README.md

 ### Landing Zone Core

 There are several landing zone types to support different workload requirements.

 **Terraform Modules**:

 - AKS [landing-zones/aks](./landing-zones/aks/)

+## Azure Policy and Policy Set Deployment

+There are several default Policy Sets (Initiatives) assigned to the Management groups defined in [foundation/core](./foundation/core/).

+Any dynamically created management groups can have Custom or Built-in Policy sets applied by specificing the Set ids in either tfvars or terragrunt.

+The Policy Sets utilized in this framework are created via a separate repo that has a GitHub Action for creating and updating Policies and Policy Sets.
+For more information check out the [liatrio/azure-policies](https://github.com/liatrio/azure-policies) repo.